ascean/argent-bank-front/README.md

 ## Bank Argent API documentation

-Find documentation in the frontend root : swagger.yaml You can open it online editor https://editor.swagger.io/
+Find documentation in the frontend root : swagger.yaml

+You can open it with online editor : https://editor.swagger.io/

 ## Author